 Then there is Friedrich that falls into the archetype of a ”silly professor”.
 He wears thick reading glasses, speaks with a heavy German accent, is not very attractive and is absent minded.
 I think Louisa deliberately added these features.
 She even wrote to her uncle that she gets strange satisfaction from the horror that Jo´s pairing with Friedrich might cause to her young readers.
 I think she did regret falling into the silly professor trap since in the following sequels Friedrich is more established character and the silly features are gone.
 In the end the silliness of the character comes from the fact that Friedrich was the ideal man for Louisa but not her young readers and because Jo was Louisa´s alter-ego Friedrich is the perfect match for Jo.
 Many of Friedrich´s ”silly” qualities are completely based on stereotypes on foreigners and aging, but really, for the modern audience there isn´t a joke there.
 Friedrich is German, speaks with an accent and wears reading glasses like millions of others.
-His being absent minded on the other hand falls into the silly professor trap and so is everyone refering him as old when he is only 38 but maybe that was considered old 150 years ago.
+His being absent minded on the other hand falls into the silly professor trap and so is everyone refering him as old when he is in his late 30´s. but maybe that was considered old 150 years ago.
 Same with the ladies, if you weren´t married before the age of 25 you were doomed to be a spinster.

 How To Make Moral Philosophy Sexy